-How do you teach your child about sex and how babies are made and explaining awkward and complex topics, like sexuality and intimacy?
+How do you talk to kids about sex, how babies are made and awkward and complex topics, like sexuality and intimacy?

 Before you proceed, take note of what the experts have to say.